kdroidFilter/LibLinuxTray/README.md

 Build and run the `tray-demo` or `tray-c-demo` binaries for working demonstrations.

-## 📦 JNI Integration
+## 📦 JNA Integration

-This backend is compiled and linked with `ComposeNativeTray` and accessed from Kotlin using JNI.
+This backend is compiled and linked with `ComposeNativeTray` and accessed from Kotlin using JNA.
 The library handles the complexities of the StatusNotifierItem protocol and Qt integration, providing a simple C API that can be called from Java/Kotlin.

 ## 🙏 Credits